GCamanes/Flutter-Base/README.md

 Profile-prodbisbis
 ```

-Now ensure that for each new configuration, each target is linked to the correct xconfig as
+Now ensure that for each new configuration, each target is linked to the correct xcconfig as
 following:
 <img src="./assets/readme/runner-configs-targets.png" width="500" height="466"/>

 5.Now we need to edit schemes.
 Rename the scheme linked to the new target as ```prodbisbis``` (or
 another one according to what you selected before for prod flavor).
-Ensure that the scheme is
+Ensure that the scheme is linked
-   linked to the correct target and and correct configurations
+to the correct target and and correct configurations

 <img src="./assets/readme/runner-scheme-target-configs.png" width="624" height="193"/>